Stephen Sene

-Stephen Sene (born October 9, 1983 in Columbia, South Carolina) was an American football offensive tackle for the New England Patriots of the National Football League.
+Stephen Sene (born October 9, 1983 in Columbia, South Carolina) is an American former football offensive tackle for the New England Patriots of the National Football League.
 He was originally signed by the St. Louis Rams as an undrafted free agent in 2008.
 He started his collegiate career at the University of South Carolina, but finished playing college football at Liberty University.
 Stephen was selected to play in the 2008 Hula Bowl in Honolulu, HI.